8ta4/say/README.md

    brew install 8ta4/say/say
    ```

-1. You can do launch `say` by entering:
+1. To launch `say`, type:

    ```sh
    say
    ```

-1. You'll need a Deepgram API key to use `say`.
+1. You'll need a Deepgram API key.
 If you don't have one yet, you can get it from the Deepgram website.

-1. When `say` prompts you for the API key, just paste it in.
+1. When `say` asks for the API key, paste it in.

 ## Cost

 > What's the cost?

-`say` is free to use, but keep in mind that it uses the Deepgram API, which might cost you some money.
+`say` is free to use, but it uses the Deepgram API, which might cost you some money.
 You can check out the prices on [Deepgram’s streaming pricing page](https://deepgram.com/pricing).

 > Will I be charged all the time?

-To help save money, `say` uses voice activity detection (VAD).
-This feature tries to cut down on unnecessary usage.
+To save some bucks, `say` uses voice activity detection (VAD) to cut down on unnecessary usage.
 But VAD may not be flawless.

 ## Usage

 > How do I access recent transcriptions?

-Accessing today's transcriptions is as simple as entering:
+To access today's transcriptions, type:

    ```sh
    say